jerev7/projet5/Readme.md

 Description :

 We use « Openfoodfacts » API to provide you a list of products.
-After u chose a product, the program will try to find a healthier product to offer you instead.
+After you chose a product, the program will try to find a healthier product to offer you instead.

 On the main window click on « Which product would you like to replace ? » Then you have to select a category, then the product you want and click on "Search a substitution product"